sadafshahab12/giaic-assignment-4/README.md

 - Example: 0.12, 0.79, 0.03, etc.

 ## DONE_LIKELIHOOD = 0.3 ka matlab kya hai?

 Yeh batata hai ke done() function ko kitni probability (imtinaan ka chance) milay ke woh True return kare — yaani ke counting ko rok day.

+## append
+**.append() modifies the original list directly — it doesn't create or return a new one.**
+In Python, the .append() method modifies the list in place and returns None.
+So if you try to store the result of append() in a variable, like this:

+result = fruit_list.append('mango')
+print(result) # This will print: None

+…it will always print None because .append() doesn't return the updated list — it just updates the original list.